Failaka-Ikaros: excavation and research program

 The Hellenistic establishment

-Failaka Island, located in the Arabian-Persian Gulf 20 km off the north-eastern coast of Kuwait City, lies on the maritime route connecting Mesopotamia to the Indian Ocean, between the Mesopotamian, Arab, Persian, and Indian worlds.
-Its fresh water resources have allowed the settlement of early populations from the Middle Bronze Age to the present: no fewer than sixteen archaeological sites have been identified on the island since 1958 and are studied by international teams.
+Failaka Island, located in the Arabian-Persian Gulf 20 km off the north-eastern coast of Kuwait City, lies on the maritime route linking Mesopotamia to the Indian Ocean, at the crossroads of Mesopotamian, Arabian, Persian, and Indian worlds.
+Its freshwater resources enabled the settlement of human settlements from the Middle Bronze Age to the present day: no fewer than sixteen archaeological sites have been identified on the island since 1958, studied by international teams.

-During the Hellenistic period, the island was called Ikaros which, according to Arrian, was named by Alexander the Great.
+During the Hellenistic period, the island was known as Ikaros, a name reportedly bestowed by Alexander the Great, according to Arrian.
 At Tell Khazneh, 600 m north of the southern coast, an Achaemenid sanctuary was reoccupied in the Hellenistic period, around the late 4th century BCE.
-The Seleucids quickly exploited the island’s strategic position, establishing a fortress at the end of 4th-beginning of 3rd centuries BCE, mainly under the reign of Antiochus I (281-261) as dated by the previous French mission.
-The settlement lasted until around the beginning of the 1st century BCE, probably under Characene rule.
-Outside the walls, it also included a temple of Artemis and a large building called the Terracotta Workshop, where numerous moulds of terracotta figurines were discovered.
-All the buildings, except for Temple A within the fortress, were constructed using foundations of small rubble stones bound with earth, supporting elevations made of mud bricks or small stones.
-But it was the entire island that constituted the territory of the occupants of the fortress and the villages that were established there at different times: in 2025, the Kuwaiti-Italian mission discovered a 1st century BCE building at Qurainiyah, on the northern coast of the island, and the Kuwaiti-Slovak mission had uncovered occupation layers from 50 to 400 CE in Al-Khidr, at the northwest tip of the island.
-In these two locations, it is reasonable to reconstruct ports and villages, particularly those involved in fishing and farming on the island.
+The Seleucids swiftly capitalised on the island’s strategic position, founding a fortress at the turn of 4th-3rd centuries BCE, primarily under the reign of Antiochus I (281-261 BCE), as dated by the previous French mission.
+The settlement endured until the early 1st century BCE, likely under Characene rule.
+Beyond its walls, it included a temple to Artemis and a large building known as the Terracotta Workshop, where numerous terracotta figurines moulds were discovered.
+With the exception of Temple A within the fortress, all constructions were built using foundations of small irregular stones bonded with earth, supporting elevations of mudbricks or small stones.

 The fortress

-From the very first period, in addition to its ramparts, the fortress included two temples, the larger of which (temple A) was characteristic of Greek architecture while incorporating more eastern elements, notably decorative features copying Achaemenid column bases.
-Our research has linked at least one well to the early stages of the fortress.
+From its earliest period, within its ramparts, the fortress included two temples, the larger of which (Temple A) exemplified Greek architecture while incorporating more eastern elements, notably decorative features copying Achaemenid column bases.
+Our research has associated at least one well with the fortress’s initial construction period.

 Detail of the architectural decoration of the main temple.
-Photo around 1960 © Moesgaard Museum, Aarhus
+Photo c.
+1960 © Moesgaard Museum, Aarhus

-Well (north is up), photo H. Al Mutairi © DAMK/MAKFF
+Well (north at top), photo H. Al Mutairi © DAMK/FKAMF

-We have also modified the chronological distribution of some of the constructions across the six periods of the site’s existence and, in particular, have refined the phasing thanks to a detailed study of the stratigraphy and architecture coupled with construction techniques.
-We have uncovered various states reflecting alternations of abandonment, repairs and expansions of the fortifications with a ditch protecting the whole, or narrowing of the circulation path.
-This evolution of the ramparts shows that, over a relatively short period of time, the fortress and its defense systems were subject to significant activity, bearing witness to the intense life of the communities that succeeded one another.
-Towards the end of its existence, the military aspect of the stronghold finally disappeared in favor of a densely populated village.
-We can thus reconstruct a second period that saw the abandonment of the fortifications and the establishment of a village, then, during a third period the Seleucid power retook the island, enlarging the fortress and restoring its defenses.
-A fourth period was characterised by abandonment, before the re-establishment of a densely populated village in the fifth period, around the 1st century BCE, followed by its final abandonment in the sixth period.
-The site has not been reoccupied.
+We have also revised the chronological distribution of several constructions across the six periods of the site’s existence, refining the phasing through detailed stratigraphic and architectural analysis, coupled with an examination of construction techniques.
+Our excavations have revealed multiple states reflecting alternations of abandonment, repairs and expansions of the fortifications — including the addition of a defensive ditch —, as well as the narrowing of the main circulation route.
+This evolution of the ramparts indicates that, over a relatively short time, the fortress and its defensive systems underwent significant activity, reflecting the intense life of the successive communities.
+By the end of its existence, the military character of the stronghold had finally given way to a densely populated village.
+Thus we can reconstruct a second period marked by the abandonment of the fortifications and the establishment of a village; during a third period, Seleucid authority reasserted control over the island, expanding the fortress and restoring its defenses.
+A fourth period was characterised by abandonment, followed by the re-establishment of a densely inhabited village in the fifth period (c.
+1st century BCE), before its final abandonment in the sixth period.
+The site was not reoccupied thereafter.

-The Failaka-Ikaros mission (created at the end of 2023) is conducting operations to refine the chronological sequence of the fortress’s stratigraphy, and new studies on the island of Ikaros are also taking place, including geophysical and funerary surveys and an extensive data digitisation program.
+The Failaka-Ikaros Mission (established in late 2023) continues to refine the chronological sequence of the fortress’s stratigraphy, while new studies on Ikaros island — including geophysical and funerary prospections, alongside an extensive data digitisation program — are now underway.

 French-Kuwaiti and French archaeological missions

-In November 2023, the French-Kuwaiti Archaeological Mission of Failaka-Ikaros (NCCAL-DAMK-ARSCAN) was established with the support of NCCAL, ARSCAN, CEFREPA, and the French Institute in Kuwait; it is headed, on the Kuwaiti side, by Dr. Al-Jassar (Secretary General of NCCAL) and on the French side by Dr M. Gelin (CNRS) and J.-M. Gelin.
-It brings together studies of the Hellenistic period in Failaka, covering both the settlement and the island.
+In November 2023, the Kuwaiti-French Archaeological Mission of Failaka-Ikaros (NCCAL-DAMK-ARSCAN) was established with the support of NCCAL, ARSCAN, CEFREPA, and the French Institute in Kuwait.
+The Mission is co-directed by Dr. Al-Jassar (Secretary General of NCCAL) for the Kuwaiti side, and by Dr M. Gelin (CNRS) and J.-M. Gelin for the French side.
+Its research focuses on the Hellenistic period at Failaka, encompassing both the settlement and the island as a whole.

-The former FKAMF/French-Kuwaiti Archaeological Mission of Failaka was created in 2011 by Mr. Gelin and Sh.
-Shehab (Director of DAMK at NCCAL) with the support of IFPO, itself taking over the French mission led by J.-F. Salles and O. Callot (CNRS-MOM, 1983-2009).
-Its activity focused on the Hellenistic fortress and the medieval site of Al-Qusur.
-In July 2014, this mission was handed over to S. Duwish (DAMK), E. Kienle, and J. Bonnéric (IFPO); it was associated with CEFREPA from 2016 and continued in its original form until November 2023 .
+The former French-Kuwaiti Archaeological Mission of Failaka (FKAMF) was founded in 2011 by Dr. M. Gelin and Sh.
+Shehab (Director of DAMK at NCCAL), with the backing of IFPO.
+This mission succeeded the earlier French mission led by J.-F. Salles and O. Callot (CNRS-MOM, 1983-2009) and had investigated the Hellenistic fortress and the medieval site of Al-Qusur.
+In July 2014, FKAMF was handed over to S. Duwish (DAMK), E. Kienle, and J. Bonnéric (IFPO); it became associated with CEFREPA in 2016 and continued in its original form until November 2023.

 Acronyms: